Larry Crouse

 Larry W. Crouse (born September 12, 1944) is an American politician of the Republican Party.
 He was a member of the Washington House of Representatives, representing the 4th legislative district.
+Crouse resigned midway through the 63rd Washington State Legislature due to health issues; at the time of his resignation, he was the longest-serving Republican in the body.

 Personal life

 Crouse's wife is Peggy Crouse.
 They have two children.
 Crouse and his family live in Spokane, Washington.